-How the matter was addressed in our audit

-Working with our tax specialists, our procedures included:

-- Examining the documentation prepared by the Group underlying the availability of tax losses and annual utilisation allowances for consistency with Australian tax law as applicable; - Comparing the forecasts included in the Group's estimate of future taxable profits used in their deferred tax asset recoverability assessment to those used in the Group's assessment of the valuation goodwill.
-Our approach to testing these forecasts was consistent with the approach detailed in relation to the valuation of goodwill; - We evaluated the differences between forecast cash flows and taxable profits by evaluating the adjustment of cash flows, for differences between accounting profits, as presented in the Group's forecasts, to taxable profits, against Australian tax law; - Understanding the timing of future taxable profits and considering the consistency of the timeframes of expected recovery to our knowledge of the business and its plans; and - Recalculating the amount of previously recognised tax losses utilised against the recorded amount disclosed by the Group in accordance with Australian tax law and the accounting standards.
+Refer to Note 9 to the Financial Report The key audit matter How the matter was addressed in our audit The Group has recognised deferred tax assets arising from tax losses carried forward.
+Working with our tax specialists, our procedures included: The Group has recognised a net deferred tax asset balance of \$17.3 million as at 30 June 2023 in Australia.
+This includes gross carry forward losses of \$202.7 million (not tax effected) which are partially offset by deferred tax liabilities for temporary differences.
+Examining the documentation prepared by the Group underlying the availability of tax losses and annual utilisation allowances for consistency with Australian tax law as applicable; Comparing the forecasts included in the Our focus on recoverability of the deferred tax assets is associated with the Australia tax losses as the losses are booked in excess of the deferred tax liabilities.
+Group's estimate of future taxable profits used in their deferred tax asset recoverability assessment to those used in the Group's assessment of the valuation goodwill.
+Our The recoverability of deferred tax assets in relation to tax losses was a key audit matter due to: approach to testing these forecasts was consistent with the approach detailed in relation to the valuation of goodwill; The significance of these assets recognised by the Group; The significant judgement required by us to evaluate the Group's assessment of their probability of generating sufficient taxable We evaluated the differences between forecast cash flows and taxable profits by evaluating the adjustment of cash flows, for differences between accounting profits, as presented in the Group's forecasts, to taxable profits, against Australian tax law; profits, in light of the tax losses recorded in previous financial years; andThe risk of the Group incorrectly applying Understanding the timing of future taxable profits and considering the consistency of the timeframes of expected recovery to our the requirements of the accounting standards and Australian tax law to recognise deferred tax assets for tax losses, which could result in a substantial effect on the Group's statement of profit or loss and other comprehensive income.
+Recalculating the amount of previously recognised tax losses utilised against the recorded amount disclosed by the Group in accordance with Australian tax law and the accounting standards.
+We involved tax specialists to supplement our senior team members in assessing this key audit matter.
 We assessed the disclosures in the financial report using the results from our testing and against the requirements of the accounting standards.